 - All the medications and dietary supplements you take

-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
-List your questions from most important to least important, in case time runs out.
-For mittelschmerz, some basic questions to ask your doctor include:
+Preparing a list of questions for your doctor will help you make the most of your time together.
+For mittelschmerz, some basic questions to ask include:

 - What is likely causing my symptoms?